Citrus Heights, California Therapists

 Mental Health Challenges in Citrus Heights

 Sacramento County also struggles with an increasing suicide rate.
-In 2015, the California Department of Public Health stated that there was a 25 percent increase in the Sacramento region’s suicide rates.
+In 2015, the California Department of Public Health stated that there was a 25% increase in the Sacramento region’s suicide rates.
 There is an especially high rate of suicide amongst the Baby Boomer generation.
 Poverty and the most recent economic recession are considered a possible cause of this large increase in suicides.

 Obstacles in Finding a Suitable Therapist in Citrus Heights

-It is an unfortunate fact that many people who suffer from a mental illness do not receive treatment.
-Despite laws like the Affordable Care Act, an estimated two thirds of Californian adults with a mental illness did not receive any care.
+It is an unfortunate fact that many people who suffer from mental illness do not receive treatment.
+Despite laws like the Affordable Care Act, an estimated two-thirds of Californian adults with a mental illness did not receive any care.
 Availability of care, knowledge of resources, the stigma surrounding mental illness, and financial barriers are just some of the factors that play into these statistics.
-In addition, 6.9% percent of people under the age of 65 in Citrus Heights do not have health insurance, which can greatly affect whether they will get the care they need.
+In addition, 6.9% of people under the age of 65 in Citrus Heights do not have health insurance, which can greatly affect whether they will get the care they need.